-This section will describe a scenario in which the story in Sprint 3 needs to be moved to Sprint 2, as the customer requires the app to be delivered sooner.
+This section will describe a scenario in which a story in Sprint 3 needs to be moved to Sprint 2, as the customer requires the app to be delivered sooner.

 Moving a story will move any tasks and sub-tasks as well.

-Select the story you want to move, click Details.
+- Select the story you want to move.

-Click and drag the story into another sprint or to the Backlog:
+The second method is to select the story and drag it into another sprint or to the Backlog:

 7 Importing Stories with Excel